-- Plans: The development of a community wide bicycle, pedestrian, safe routes to school, or active transportation plan that encompasses or is predominately located in a disadvantaged community.
+- guidelines are posted on the Commission's website.
+Feasibility studies are not considered PSR equivalent documents. - Plans: The development of a community wide bicycle, pedestrian, safe routes to school, or active transportation plan that encompasses or is predominately located in a disadvantaged community.
 Priority of funding for plans will follow the statewide guidelines.
 Plan Project Guidance, including required plan components, can be found on Appendix A in the adopted statewide ATP guidelines. - Non-infrastructure Projects: Education, encouragement, and enforcement activities that further the goals of this program.
 Examples of NI activities can be found on Appendix B in the adopted statewide ATP guidelines. - o Non-infrastructure projects are not limited to those benefiting school students. - NI projects can be start-up programs or new and/or expanded components of existing programs. - The Commission intends to focus funding for non-infrastructure on start-up projects.
-A project is considered a start-up when no program currently exists. - A project with components added to an existing program must demonstrate how the original program is continuing without ATPfunding. - All NI projects must demonstrate how the program is sustainable and will be continued after ATP funding is exhausted. - The ATP funds cannot fund ongoing program operations. - Infrastructure projects with non-infrastructure components: This is a capital improvement project that includes an education, encouragement, or enforcement component.
-The non-infrastructure component should be mentioned throughout theapplication and enhance the infrastructure project. - Quick-Build Project Pilot: The Commission will consider a small number of quick-build projects for the 2023 ATP as a phase II pilot.
+A project is considered a start-up when no program currently exists. - A project with components added to an existing program must demonstrate how the original program is continuing without ATP funding. - All NI projects must demonstrate how the program is sustainable and will be continued after ATP funding is exhausted. - The ATP funds cannot fund ongoing program operations. - Infrastructure projects with non-infrastructure components: This is a capital improvement project that includes an education, encouragement, or enforcement component.
+The non-infrastructure component should be mentioned throughout theapplication and enhance the infrastructure project.
+When the non-infrastructure component is dependent on the infrastructure project and its implementation must occur after the completion of the infrastructure project, the project schedule and project programming request must clearly reflect the sequential delivery of both components. - Quick-Build Projects: The Commission will consider a small number of quick-build projects for the 2025 ATP.
 Quick-build projects are interim capital improvement projects that further the goals of the ATP.
 These projects do require construction, but are built with durable, low to moderate cost materials and last from one year to five years.
 See Appendix D in the adopted statewide ATP guidelines for additional details.
 Quick-build projects are not applicable to the region if they are not selected at the state.